gutomourao05/gutomourao05/README.md

 🌱 I am looking for an opportunity in the development area

-👯 here are some of my projects
+👯 Here are some of my projects

 📫 How to reach me: gutomourao05@gmail.com